1. Get a California Private Investigator license application.

 They will give you your first choice if it is available and acceptable.
 If not, they go down your list, in order.

-Mail BSIS the completed application with your payment, passport photos, and 2 completed LiveScan forms.
+Mail BSIS the completed application with your payment, passport photo, and 2 completed LiveScan forms.

-Usually two or three weeks later, you are invited to sit for the test.
+Usually three or four weeks later, if all goes well, you are approved to sit for the test.

-3. Prepare/study for the CA Private Investigator CA PI license examination test.
+3. Prepare/study for the CA Private Investigator PI license examination test.

 About 7 out of 10 people fail the California Private Investigator license examination test.